flyingmachine/brave-clojure-web/content/concurrency.md

 programs will typically have more threads than cores, so each core will likely perform interleaving on multiple threads.

-### Reference Cells, Mutual Exclusion, Dwarven Berserkers
+### The Three Goblins: Reference Cells, Mutual Exclusion, Dwarven Berserkers

 To drive this point home, imagine the program in the image above includes the following pseudo instructions: